-Receiving an education at The College of Idaho is an investment that will give you a competitive advantage throughout your life.
-We believe that our outstanding learning experience at the C of I should be available to every qualified student, regardless of financial considerations, and we are committed to helping your family find the financing options to support your goals.
+Receiving an education at The College of Idaho is an investment that gives students a competitive advantage throughout their lives.
+We believe that an outstanding learning experience at the C of I should be available to every qualified student, regardless of financial considerations, and we are committed to helping families find the financing options to support students' goals.

 A college education represents a major financial undertaking.
-The Student Financial Aid Services Office is eager to work with students to help them develop an educational funding strategy.
-Working closely with each student, The College of Idaho seeks to identify and obtain maximum funding from all available sources with a combination of scholarships, grants, loans, and work.
+The Student Financial Aid Service Office is eager to work with students to help them develop an educational funding strategy.
+The College of Idaho seeks to identify and obtain maximum funding from all available sources with a combination of scholarships, grants, loans, and work-study.

 Students who complete the financial aid process in a timely manner and are pre-registered have an advantage in the awarding process.
-Information must be provided within the deadline outlined in each student's correspondence or aid may be held up or canceled due to an incomplete file.
+Information must be provided within the deadlines outlined in student correspondence or aid may be held up or canceled due to an incomplete file.

-The College of Idaho uses a combination of Federal aid methodology and institutional policy to provide a uniform method to assess a family's financial strength and to estimate the expected family contribution (EFC) toward the student's cost of education (COE - the student expense budget).
-The COE includes tuition, fees, books and supplies, room, board, personal expenses, and transportation allowance.
+The College of Idaho uses a combination of federal aid methodology and institutional policy to provide a uniform method to assess a family's financial strength and estimate the expected family contribution (EFC) toward the student's cost of education (COE).
+The COE, also known as the student budget, includes tuition, fees, books and supplies, room, board, personal expenses, and transportation.

 Applying for Financial Aid

-Students applying for financial aid must be admitted as regular students who are working toward eligible degrees at The College of Idaho.
+Students applying for financial aid must be admitted as regular students working toward eligible degrees at The College of Idaho.

 Types of Aid

 Financial assistance at The College of Idaho comes in three forms: merit-based scholarships, talent-based scholarships, and need-based aid.
-Each student is automatically considered for a merit-based scholarship when they apply for admission.
-Need-based awards are granted based on a student's demonstrated need indicated on their FAFSA (Free Application for Federal Student Aid).
+All students are automatically considered for a merit-based scholarship when applying for admission.
+Need-based awards are granted based on a student's demonstrated need, indicated on the FAFSA (Free Application for Federal Student Aid).

 The College of Idaho encourages all students and families to file the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
-The FAFSA must be filed each year in order to determine a student's eligibility for federal grants, work study, and loans, or any need-based institutional aid.
-Continuing students should reapply each academic year (beginning in January) by completing a FAFSA or renewal FAFSA online at www.fafsa.ed.gov.
-Early applications (submitted between January 1st and February 15th) receive priority consideration.
+The FAFSA must be filed each year in order to determine a student's eligibility for federal grants, work study and loans, as well as any need-based institutional aid.
+Continuing students reapply each academic year (beginning January 1).
+Early applications (submitted between January 1 and February 15) receive priority consideration.

 The College of Idaho's Federal School Code is 001617.

-Residents of the state of Idaho may also be eligible for a variety of scholarships or grants offered by the Idaho State Board of Education.
-All Idaho residents should complete the Federal FAFSA application AND apply for Idaho scholarships through the State Board of Education at www.boardofed.idaho.gov.
-The College distributes grants and scholarships to students determined to be eligible by the State Board of Education and to those who meet eligibility criteria set by the Idaho Legislature for campus-based programs.
+Residents of Idaho may also be eligible for a variety of scholarships or grants offered by the Idaho State Board of Education.
+All Idaho residents should complete the FAFSA application AND apply for Idaho scholarships through the State Board of Education at www.boardofed.idaho.gov.
+The College distributes grants and scholarships to students determined to be eligible by the Idaho State Board of Education and to those who meet eligibility criteria set by the Idaho Legislature for campus-based programs.

-Merit Scholarships (Presidential, Trustee, and Dean) and the William Judson Boone Scholarship are based on grade-point average and test scores at the time of admission.
+Merit Scholarships — Presidential, Trustee, Dean, and the William Judson Boone Scholarship — are based on grade-point average and test scores at the time of admission.
 Transfer credits may also be considered (see the Transfer Student policy).
 The maximum merit award and/or need-based scholarship, established at the time of admission, may be met by one or more endowed or funded scholarships donated by major contributors to The College of Idaho.
 All or a portion of these awards may be renamed at any time during enrollment.

-This scholarship award is guaranteed through the student's senior year of undergraduate enrollment provided they meet the scholarship criteria, are enrolled full time (12 credits per semester) and maintain Satisfactory Academic Standing (SAP).
+Merit scholarship award is guaranteed through the student's 4th year of undergraduate enrollment provided they meet the scholarship criteria, are enrolled full time (12 credits per semester) and maintain Satisfactory Academic Standing (SAP).
 If SAP is not met, a Merit Scholarship will be reduced to half the original amount until SAP is regained.
 Students transferring in credit hours from another school may receive a merit award for less than 3 years.
 Students enrolled in 5th year undergraduate courses may receive half the original Merit scholarship amount, reviewed on a case-by-case basis.

-Presidential Scholar and Trustee Scholar –These funds are in recognition of your academic excellence and are renewable through the senior year as long as a cumulative GPA of 3.00 is maintained (if cumulative GPA falls below 3.00, one semester is given of probation before the scholarship is reduced.
-If the student drops below a cumulative GPA of 2.00, the full amount of the scholarship will be reduced to half of the original amount, following the probationary semester.
+Presidential Scholar and Trustee Scholar.
+These funds are in recognition of academic excellence and are renewable through the 4th year as long as a cumulative GPA of 3.00 is maintained; if the cumulative GPA falls below 3.00, one semester is given of probation before the scholarship is reduced.
+If the student drops below a cumulative GPA of 3.00, the scholarship will be reduced to half of the original amount, following the probationary semester.

-Dean's Scholar and William Judson Boone Scholarship – These funds are in recognition of your academic excellence and are renewable through the senior year as long as a cumulative GPA of 2.50 is maintained (if cumulative GPA falls below 2.50, one semester is given of probation before the scholarship is reduced.
-If the student drops below a cumulative GPA of 2.00, the full amount of the scholarship will be reduced to half of the original amount, following the probationary semester.
+Dean's Scholar and William Judson Boone Scholarship.
+These funds are in recognition of academic excellence and are renewable through the 4th year as long as a cumulative GPA of 2.50 is maintained; if the cumulative GPA falls below 2.50, one semester is given of probation before the scholarship is reduced.
+If the student drops below a cumulative GPA of 2.50, the scholarship will be reduced to half of the original amount, following the probationary semester.

-The College of Idaho Need-Based Scholarship - These scholarship funds are based on need and are subject to change based on the information we receive on your Free Application for Federal Student Aid (FAFSA), through the verification process, or in some cases if you receive additional financial aid.
+The College of Idaho Need-Based Scholarship.
+These scholarship funds are based on need and are subject to change based on the information the College receives from the FAFSA, through the verification process, or, in some cases, if the student receives additional financial aid.
 A cumulative GPA of 2.00 is required to continue to receive this scholarship as well as enrolling full time (12 credits).
 This scholarship is funded through The College of Idaho funded and endowed scholarships.

 There are many other sources of financial aid available through private foundations, companies, service clubs, or other organizations that are not directly managed by the College.
-All students should seek out and apply for any source of financial assistance available.
-The College encourages all students to apply for outside scholarships by contacting each organization individually.
+The College recommends all students seek out and apply for any source of financial assistance available; apply for outside scholarships by contacting the organization and completing the requirements listed.

 Students will receive two award notifications.
 The Merit award accompanies the letter of acceptance for enrollment; the second notice will detail scholarships, loans, or other eligible aid.
-Students are asked to accept, adjust, reduce, or decline their financial awards within 30 days of receipt of their award letter.
-Students are expected to read, sign, and return a copy of the Award Letter included in the award package.
+Students are asked to accept, adjust, reduce, or decline their financial award within 30 days of receipt of their award notification.
+Students are expected to read, sign, and return a copy of the Award notification.
+Included in the award package:

-- Financial assistance is awarded for one academic year or less, depending on the number of terms of intended enrollment.
+- Financial assistance is awarded for one academic year or less, depending on the number of semesters of intended enrollment.